-Funding Partners: Metropolitan Transportation Commission (MTC): Trish Stoops; SFCTA: Luis Zurinaga; CHSRA: Sharath Murthy
+Funding Partners: SFCTA: Luis Zurinaga; VTA: Manolo González-Estay; CHSRA: Sharath Murthy, Wai-On Siu

-JPB has proposed a new revised Revenue Service Date (RSD) as a result of the risk refresh exercise performed by FTA-PMOC in December 2020.
-RSD is forecasted to occur between January 1, 2024 and March 31, 2024.
-When six to eight months of risk contingency is included, the new proposed revised RSD is September 26, 2024.
+The Revenue Service Date (RSD) is forecasted to occur between January 1, 2024 and March 31, 2024.
+When six to nine months of risk contingency is included, the new proposed revised RSD is September 26, 2024.